Log Books for Truckers and ELD Compliance in Canada

 After all that is complete, count the number of hours and see that it adds up to 24.
 Correct all errors as needed (mathematical and grammatical) and be sure the writing is easy to read.

-HOS247 brings an effective and well-rounded canadian log books for truckers to suit the needs of fleets and owner-operators.
-We offer a device that harnesses the capabilities of computer logbooks for truck drivers to optimize operations and help the fleet achieve the best version of itself.
+HOS247 brings an effective and well-rounded ELD solution to suit the needs of fleets and owner-operators.
+We offer an FMCSA registered device that harnesses the capabilities of log books for truckers to optimize operations and help the fleet achieve the best version of itself.
 HOS247 is known in the industry for:

 - Premium customer services seven days a week.
 Our customer support team is available and ready to assist in four different languages: English, Spanish, Russian, and Polish.
 As a matter of policy, we make it a point to call back our clients if the call drops to make sure their issue is resolved.

 - Trial period.
-Test driving is essential, so HOS247 grants clients a two-week period to learn the ropes of the logging system and decide whether or not to keep it.
+Test driving is essential, so HOS247 grants clients a two-week period to learn the ropes of the log book for truck drivers and decide whether or not to keep it.
 Customers will receive a refund without hassle if they choose to return the device within this period.

 - Contract-free subscription.
 Flexible plans are also a staple of HOS247.
 The no-contract policy allows clients to scale their monthly plans up or down as their business requires.

 - Dependable hardware.
-The quality of computer logbooks for truck drivers relies heavily on the hardware, so we have focused on achieving a resistant and easy-to-install hardware piece as the foundation of the solution.
+The quality of log books for truckers relies heavily on the hardware, so we have focused on achieving a resistant and easy-to-install hardware piece as the foundation of the solution.
 Once the setup is complete, the driver’s device of choice will then connect to the hardware via Bluetooth and will be ready to operate.

 - Driver-friendly interface.
-The HOS247 log book app for truck drivers has an intuitive and straightforward design that allows drivers to navigate with ease.
+HOS247 has an intuitive and straightforward design that allows drivers, owners, and fleet managers to navigate with ease.

 - Extra features.
-To further complement the solution, our Canadian log books for truckers includes:
+To further complement the solution, the log book for truck drivers includes:

 Key Requirements of the ELD Mandate